Help Your Child Succeed in School

 Kim also had lunch with Ben twice a month.
 Ben loved when his mom came to school!
 A wide smile would appear on his face.
 It also proved to be a good way for Kim to get to know some of Ben’s classmates.

 Kim felt good.
-Billy was doing well.
+Ben was doing well.
 He was getting his homework done.
 He was getting good grades.
 He was friends with some very nice kids.
 Ben also felt good.
 He knew his mom cared about him while he was at school and at home.